BLCM/bl3mods/Aaron0000/Balands/README.md

 Pyroburst - No change other than a possible damage adjustment.

-Quasar - No change other than a possible damage adjustment.
+Quasar - Now more likely to spawn with extra parts.

 Red Queen - No change other than a possible damage adjustment.